Glass Trinity, Chapter 11: Bonds of Fate

 Tobirama crossed his arms and jutted his lower lip out.
 "What's that supposed to mean?"

-"Tōka, we need your help over here," one of the Senju soldiers said, approaching the pair.
+"Tōka, we need your help over here," one of the Senju soldiers said.

 Tobirama marched after her.
 "Hey, don't just walk away!"